Tree-based Focused Web Crawling with Reinforcement Learning: Problem and Method Overview

 \subsubsection{Keyword Expansion Problem}

-Our aim is to find a set of keywords that is sufficient to identify any document, belonging to a given topic.
-In order to do that, we start with a small number of keywords and adopt a keyword expansion strategy in order to identify as many keywords as possible.
-Formally, let $D_C$ be the set of all web page topic-related text documents belonging to a target topic $C$.
+Our goal is to find a set of keywords that is sufficient to identify any document, belonging to a given topic.
+In order to do that, similar to \cite{10.1007/s11280-015-0349-x}, we start with a small number of keywords and adopt a keyword expansion strategy in order to identify as many keywords as possible.
+Formally, let $D_C$ be the set of all web documents belonging to a target topic $C$.
 Also, let $K_C = \{k_1, ..., k_{N_K}\}$ be the finite set of all keywords that describe C. Given an initial small set of keywords, $KS = \{k_1, ..., k_{N_{KS}}\}$, where $KS \subset K_C$, and a corpus of text documents $D_{tr} = \{t_1, ..., t_N\}$ where each $t_i = \{w^i_1, ..., w^i_{n_i}\}$ contains $n_i$ candidate keywords, our goal is to expand $KS$ so that $KS = K_C$.